top of page

 This mirrors what happens in real life when parents rely on systems, services, or even charismatic voices that promise answers.
 Families of troubled teens don’t just hand over their teens.
 They hand over their confidence.

 Silence runs through Wayward.
-Teens silenced by fear.
-Parents silenced by shame.
-An entire town complicit in silence.
+Teens are silenced by fear.
+Parents are silenced by shame.
+An entire town is complicit in silence.

 In my work, silence is one of the most destructive forces in families.
-The things not said — grief after a death, shame after a diagnosis, fear about the future — can shape behaviour more than any words spoken aloud.
+The things left unsaid — grief after a death, shame after a diagnosis, fear about the future — can shape behaviour more than any words spoken aloud.

 What Wayward never shows is the possibility of real systemic healing.
 Families don’t need exile.
 They need a safe place to map the patterns, acknowledge the ruptures, and rebuild their connections.